ReduxFlakes/portfolio/src/index.md

 **TL:DR**: A privacy and security advocate with a passion of building minimal software related to the web.
 Or check my [about page](/about) for more information!

+> **14/06/2024 Update**: Removed a lot of the clutter in the code (including the light theme 💀).
+The site loads 2x faster now and looks much nicer with the purple/rose theme imo. (also updated the logo to my new branding 😊)

 ### Latest posts

 <div class="post-listing">